 “The bathroom was in such bad shape, we didn’t know what to do, and then I discovered Zap.
 I sprayed it on, wiped it off, and there it was, completely restored.

 Replacing these surfaces could cost hundreds, even thousands of dollars.
 But why replace it when you can restore it with Zap concentrated restorer for only $19.95.
 We’ll also include a free Zap sprayer attachment, a free bottle of Zap Maintainer, plus two industrial Zap pads.
 Call in the next five minutes and well double your order of Zap free, just pay separate processing and handling.

-Although Zap Restorer (often stylized as “Zap!” with an exclamation mark, which we won’t do here) has been around for a number of years, the product has re-emerged in recent months with a new marketing campaign and website.
+Although Zap Restorer (often stylized as “Zap!” with an exclamation mark, which we won’t do here) has been around for a number of years, the product re-emerged in 2016 with a new marketing campaign and website.